usnistgov/FederalProfile-8259A/_Nontechnical/maintenance.md

 ## Policies and procedures for establishing a discrete line item for IoT device information security within the organizational programming and budgeting documentation.

 Policies and procedures provide the details necessary to implement management and operational controls for establishing a discrete line item for IoT device information security within the organizational programming and budgeting documentation.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**